AnyasorG/Matplotlib_challenge/README.md

 Welcome to the repository for the Pymaceuticals Anticancer Study.
 This project focuses on a comprehensive exploration of the company's recent study, aiming to uncover key insights into the efficacy of various anticancer treatments, with a specific emphasis on Pymaceuticals' drug of interest, Capomulin.

-## Report Title:

-**Exploring Pymaceuticals' Anticancer Study: Unveiling Treatment Efficacy, Variability, and Correlates in Tumor Response**

-## Table of Contents:

-1. **Notebooks:**
-   - `pymaceuticals_analysis.ipynb`: The main notebook containing the data analysis for the anticancer study.
-   - `visualization.ipynb`: Supplementary notebook focusing on data visualization.

-2. **Data:**
-   - `mouse_data.csv`: Raw data from the squamous cell carcinoma mouse model study.

-3. **Figures:**
-   - A folder containing all figures generated during the analysis for easy reference.

-4. **Summary:**
-   - `summary.txt`: A concise summary of the key findings and insights from the study.

 ## Prerequisites:

 To run this project, you'll need the following: